Blake-Loveland/landgrid-support/_articles/parcel-data-faq.md

 done
 ~~~~

 Dealing with custom columns at scale is best accomplished by ignoring them during import.
-One approach is to use the `-sql` option with `ogr2ogr` to restrict what columns you load to all of, or a sub-set of, the columns in our standard schema.
+One approach is to use the `-sql` option with `ogr2ogr` to restrict what columns you load to all of, or a sub-set of, the columns in our Loveland Landgrid Parcel Schema.
 We use this same method for exporting and it causes one thing to watch out for: The layer name to use in the sql, where a table name would normally go, is literally the exact string `sql_statement`

 ~~~
 ogr2ogr -f 'PostgreSQL' PG:'dbname=dbname' st_county.gpkg -sql 'select wkb_geometry,geoid,etc from sql_statement' -nln st_county_imported